-A burndown chart can be created with a few Post-it notes on a blank wall, an Excel document, a Google Sheet, or housed in Scrum project management software.
+A burndown chart can be created with a few Post-it notes on a blank wall, an Excel document, a Google Sheet, or housed in Agile or Scrum software for project management.

-Above all else, Scrum is about a handful of people working together efficiently to deliver iterative work.
-To most effectively utilize the Scrum methodology, team members must be available for communication and collaboration throughout the sprint.
+Above all else, Scrum is about a handful of people working together efficiently to deliver iterative increments of value.
+To most effectively utilize the Scrum framework, team members must be available for communication and collaboration throughout the sprint.
 Team members should also be willing to take on different roles as needed to deliver a working product and meet sprint goals.

 As a result, individuals who work remotely may find it challenging to participate fully in the process.
-When you document your processes in Lucidchart, you can integrate with all of your favorite workplace apps and add diagrams to a Google doc, Confluence page, JIRA issue, and more.
-This makes it easier to keep teams on the same page no matter where you work.
+But by using the tools above in a cloud-based visual workspace like the Lucid Suite, you can keep teams on the same page no matter where you work.

-As teams work through these exercises, it’s important to remember that the Scrum method is just one approach to project management methodology.
-Antonio says it’s a commonly asked question:
+It’s important to remember that the Scrum framework is just one approach to getting work done.
+For some projects, other project management methodologies may be a better fit.
+Nieto-Rodriguez says it’s a commonly asked question: